 To successfully identify and address the critical questions in international affairs, we need tools both to advance our own analysis and to critically assess what others propose.
 This course provides an introduction to the principal research methods in international affairs.
 Students will assess the strengths and weaknesses of alternative approaches, learn how and when to use different lines of attack, and gain experience in critically evaluating published research.
 By the end of the module, students will have developed for their own use a toolkit that includes small-N case studies, comparative case studies, process tracing, hypothesis testing, analysis of variance, basic statistical methods (including regression analysis), and discourse analysis.

-PP5906 International Economic Development: Real and Financial Issues (4 Modular Credits)
+PP5906 International Economic Development in Asia (4 Modular Credits)

-This course is an introduction to international economic development with applications to/examples from Asia.
-One of the primary objectives of the course is to explore selected aspects of Asian economic development and the region's interactions with the rest of the world.
-The course is not descriptive in nature and it is not just a survey of issues.
-Rather, the focus will be on developing simple analytical tools to understand key trends and macroeconomic, financial and trade policy issues that confront Asia in the world economy.
-Topics covered include sources of growth in the Newly Industrialising Economies (NIEs) in East Asia, role of industrial policy and regional trade, foreign direct investment, currency crisis in Asia, Asian reserve build-up, exchange rate regimes and issues relating to Asian economic regionalism.
+This course is an introduction to international economic development with applications to/examples from Asia, exploring selected aspects of Asian economic development and the region's interactions with the rest of the world.
+The focus is on developing simple analytical tools to understand key trends and macroeconomic, financial and trade policy issues that confront Asia in the world economy.
+Topics include sources of growth in the Newly Industrialising Economies (NIEs) in East Asia, role of industrial policy and regional trade, foreign direct investment, currency crisis in Asia, Asian reserve build-up, exchange rate regimes and issues relating to Asian economic regionalism.

 PP5908 Global Governance in a Changing World (4 Modular Credits)